 Cheesecake Mousse TriflesJune 2, 2014

-store in fridge for up to 3 days
+store in the fridge up to 3 days

 may be frozen

-2 tablespoons fresh lime juice (form 2-3 limes)
+- 2 tablespoons fresh lime juice (from 2-3 limes)

 Preheat oven to 325°F. You will need a 8-inch square baking pan.

 Place the shortbread cookies into the bowl of a food processor fitted with a metal blade.
 Process until finely ground.
 Melt the butter.
 Use a brush to brush the bottom and sides of the pan with some butter and then press in a piece of parchment paper to fit the bottom and go up the sides.
 Brush the top of the parchment.
 Add the cookie crumbs to the remaining butter and mix.
 Dump into the prepared pan and press to cover the bottom of the pan.
 Set aside.

 Place the cream cheese into the bowl of a stand mixer or blender and beat on medium-high speed until smooth.
 Scrape down the bowl.
 Add the eggs, one at a time, and scrape down the bowl each time to make sure all the cream cheese and eggs are being mixed together.
 Add the sugar, lime zest and juice, and mix on medium speed until combined.
 Make sure to mix the bottom of the bowl to ensure the mixture is entirely smooth and scrape off any zest that sticks to the beater.